-In case of expansion of existing building with new data centre and server room infrastructure the same criteria are applicable except AC2.1.1 that has to be replaced by the AC2.1.2.

-In case of IT consolidation / virtualization applicable procurement criteria include (Error!
-Reference source not found.):

-- a selection criteria based on competencies and experience in optimization of server's utilization (SC1.2.1); - awarded criteria based on the anticipated utilization rate (AC1.2.1); - a contract performance clause can require the monitoring of the achievements in terms of utilization rate (CPC 1.2.1) - criteria regarding the ICT equipment in case the project includes also the management of the ICT equipment (TS1.1.1 - TS1.3.1 - SC1.3.1 - TS1.4.1) - criteria regarding the ICT equipment end-of life (TS1.3.2 AC1.3.3 CPC1.3.1) in case end of life services are procured

-In case of consolidation project of existing distributed server rooms in a new data center all the criteria listed above are potentially applicable (Error!
-Reference source not found.).
+the following criteria regarding the ICT equipment can also be applied if the tender includes also the procurement of ICT equipment (TS1.1.1 - TS1.3.1 - SC1.3.1 - TS1.4.1).
+Deleted: <#>¶ n case of expansion of existing building with new data centre and server room frastructure the same criteria are applicable except AC2.1.1 that has to be replaced y the AC2.1.2. iv.
+IT consolidation / virtualization n case of IT consolidation / virtualization applicable procurement criteria include -igure ): Deleted: Figure 7 • a selection criteria based on competencies and experience in optimization of server's utilization (SC1.2.1); • awarded criteria based on the anticipated utilization rate (AC1.2.1); a contract performance clause can require the monitoring of the achievements in terms of utilization rate (CPC 1.2.1) criteria regarding the ICT equipment in case the project includes also the management of the ICT equipment (TS1.1.1 - TS1.3.1 - SC1.3.1 - TS1.4.1) criteria regarding the ICT equipment end-of life (TS1.3.2 - AC1.3.3 - CPC1.3.1) in case end of life services are procured a case of consolidation project of existing distributed server rooms in a new data enter all the criteria listed above are potentially applicable (Figure ).
+Deleted: Figure 7 v.
+Procuring hosting services or cloud services